-Through the Mobilising for Justice Grants Scheme, Trócaire offers support to projects in development education, campaigning and advocacy across the island of Ireland.
-These projects raise awareness of Ireland’s role in addressing global injustice and poverty.
+Through the Mobilising for Justice Grant Scheme, Trócaire has offered support to projects in development education, campaigning and advocacy across the island of Ireland.
+These projects have raised awareness of Ireland’s role in addressing global injustice and poverty.

 The flagship project of the partnership between Poetry Ireland and Trócaire through the Mobilising for Justice Grants Scheme is the annual All-Ireland Poetry Competition.

 This unique competition is open to all writers, in categories from established poets to schoolchildren, and is free to enter.

 Prizes range from a fortnight’s residency in Annaghmakerrig writers’ centre, through to Kindles, book tokens and a school visit by a writer for the younger entrants.

 ECO-UNESCO empowers young people to become future global youth leaders with the knowledge, skills, values and motivation to take action now and in the future for a more just and sustainable world through the Youth for Sustainable Development: Global Youth leaders for Change Programme (YSD).